Hailey0528/CarND-Behavioral-Cloning-P3/writeup_template.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
+With the initial model in 5 Epochs I got training loss with 0.0230 and validation loss 0.0254.
+I tried to add a dropout layer of 20% in the last fully connected layer.
+After 5 epochs, the training loss is 0.0255 and the validation loss is 0.0238.
+Then I tried to add dropout in every layer, after 5 epochs, the training loss is 0.0226 and the validation loss is 0.0242.
+Sigma is 0.005, 0.0418/0.0413

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.